mwtan/jel/README.md

 Escaping special characters
 ---------------------------
-When special characters need to be included within string, they need to be escaped in the normal way, e.g.
+When special characters need to be included within strings, they need to be escaped in the normal way, e.g.
 ```
     message = "This is line one\nThis is line two\n\tThis line is tabbed.\";